antoine-mouchamps/gymtorax/docs/TORAX Wrapper.rst

 TORAX Wrapper
 ===========================

-This section describes the TORAX wrapper and its two components:
+This section describes the TORAX wrapper with its two components:

 .. contents::
     :local: